grafolean/grafolean/backend/API.md

         Parameter is mandatory - if absent, server will respond with a 301 redirect to URL which includes default aggregation level for selected time interval (by default there will be fewer than 100 data points returned in almost all cases).

+    Note that timestamps (from, to) must be aligned depending on aggregation level, otherwise server will respond with status 400.
+For example, if using aggr. level 2, TimestampFrom must be evenly divisible by `3600 * (3 ^ 2)`.

-    Note that number of returned data points will never exceed 100000.
+    Number of returned data points will never exceed 100000.
 If requested time interval and aggr. level would return more than 100k results, incomplete response with only first 100k data points will be returned.
 In this case field "next_data_point" will mark the beginning of the next time interval so that client can repeat request with updated time interval.